CoAPConnect/coap-pubsub-rust/README.md

 ```
 cd path_to_src/client && cargo run
 ```

+The client terminal gives an interface to test the broker with.
+You can optionally test the broker with any other working CoAP client.
-TO DO WRITE MORE ON USAGE
+//TO DO WRITE MORE ON USAGE

-# License
+# Resource

-BSD-2 or MIT
+This implements the resource classes required for publish subscribe directly.
+These should be replaced in future work once the base Rust CoAP libraries get updated to have extensible resource implementations.

-# Contributors
+// # Contributors

 our names, tuni

-# Supported operations
+// # Supported operations
-What operations the broker supports with respect to the draft
+// What operations the broker supports with respect to the draft
-- [ ] top level
+// - [ ] top level
-  - [ ] mid level
+//  - [ ] mid level
-  - [x] midlevel
+//  - [x] midlevel